Arsenal vs Manchester City: a fixture-by-fixture breakdown of who has the harder run-in

 Burnley (Home, MW37): Burnley at home on May 17 is the most straightforward of the four.
 The promoted side are practically already relegated, sitting bottom with 19 points and a goal difference of minus 34.
 Arsenal have beaten them 2-0 this season.

 The danger is complacency and the Atletico second leg which comes four days earlier.
-If Arsenal are through to a Champions League final, the head will already be in Lisbon.
+If Arsenal are through to a Champions League final, the head will already be in Budapest.
 If they're out, it becomes the most important game left.

 Crystal Palace (Away, MW38): Crystal Palace away on the final day is the wildcard.
 Selhurst Park has been Arsenal's nemesis in title-deciding moments before.